jacobbpp/intro-to-series/src/content/blog/machine-learning.md

 Now imagine you have a giant box of LEGO bricks.
 They're all mixed up, different shapes, sizes, and colours.
 You don't have time to sort them yourself, so you give the box to a computer and say, "Go on then.
 Organise these for me."

-The computer has no labels, no "teacher" telling it what a red block or a round block is.
+The computer has no labels, no **teacher** telling it what a red block or a round block is.
 Instead, it looks for patterns on its own.
 It might sort them into piles based on colour, or shape, or even size.
 It finds structure in a sea of chaos without any guidance.

 This is **unsupervised learning**.
 It is used for things like customer segmentation.
 A retail company might give a machine learning model all of its sales data, and the model might find that a certain group of customers tends to buy baby products and coffee on the same day.
 It's not a rule the company knew, but the computer found the pattern all on its own.